shinzo-labs/heimdall/README.md

 [![npm version](https://badge.fury.io/js/@shinzolabs%2Fheimdall.svg)](https://badge.fury.io/js/@shinzolabs%2Fheimdall)
 [![smithery badge](https://smithery.ai/badge/@shinzo-labs/heimdall)](https://smithery.ai/server/@shinzo-labs/heimdall)

-Heimdall is a lightweight service to manage local [MCP Servers]((https://modelcontextprotocol.io/introduction)) and can be installed with a single `npx` command.
-Specific MCP server tools can be authorized for your MCP clients, and the same config is accessible to all MCP clients on your device.
+Heimdall is a lightweight service to manage local [MCP Servers](https://modelcontextprotocol.io/introduction) and can be installed with a single `npx` command.
+Specific MCP server tools can be authorized for your MCP clients, and the same config is accessible to all MCP clients on your device. he
 ## Installation

 ⚠️ <strong>NOTE:</strong> We strongly recommend backing up your MCP server config before installation to protect against unexpected loss of credentials.